microtrain/bootcamp/02-ProgrammingBasics/01-BashScriptingBasics.md

 done
 ````

+## Exercise 5 - Loop through an Directory
 For each file in VHOSTS_PATH array where a file is defined by FILENAME, if an element exists (meaning we have not iterated past the end of the list) ````do```` echo the value of FILENAME back to the user otherwise ````break```` the loop or _do echo the value of FILENAME until the list is done_.

 ````